ldn-softdev/jtc/Walk-path tutorial.md

 ---
 in fact, `jtc` there complains due to a different reason: a second part of a walk (`three]`) is passed to `jtc` as a standalone argument, which `jtc` treats as a _filename_.
 It tries opening and reading it, but because such file does not exist an empty result is returned.
-However, the empty input is and _invalid JSON_ (by JSON standard) - that why it's a JSON parsing error is given. here how walk-path parsing error looks like:
+However, the empty input is an _invalid JSON_ (by JSON standard) - that why it's a JSON parsing error is given. here how walk-path parsing error looks like:
 ```
 bash $ <<<$JSN jtc -w[4][2][number three] -